pierusan/pierre-amelot-portfolio/README.md

   customizable and extendable component libraries (like headless ui, tailwind components, or shadcn) on top of it, without having a bunch of custom syntax or rules.
+- VSCode extensions with autocomplete, color preview, and tooltips is really nice

 ### What I don't love

-- Lots of classnames hurts readability imo and it can be hard to find the tailwind rule you're looking for in this large string.
-I preferred the highlighting and ordering of props in Chakra UI, and the highlighting of styled-components.
-But I understand that following the ordering of the cascade is better for bug prevention.
+- Lots of classnames can hurts readability imo and it can be hard to find the tailwind rule you're looking for in this large string.
+Bugs arising from order in the cascading stylesheet are also not intuitive.
+That said, it hasn't been much of an issue since I started using tailwind-merge and the `cn` util function to construct class names.
+It not only prevents bugs but it also allows to break strings apart and add comments between string segments.
 - Semantic tokens and theming aren't really supported.
 The explanation by Tailwind's CEO that it would not be useful is wrong imo, and designers and large companies have now adopted semantic tokens for theming their design